MailChimp is a cloud-based email marketing solution, that allows designing and sending marketing emails.

 Skyvia supports connecting via both MailChimp API 2.0 and 3.0.
 Please note that some tables and fields, like Automations, ListMemberNotes, ListMemberGoals, and others are available only via MailChimp API 3.0, and some - only via MailChimp API 2.0.
 By default, Skyvia uses MailChimp API 2.0.
 You can change this at any time in the connection editor.

-When updating MailChimp subscribers (ListMembers) in an import package, you can improve performance of this operation if you specify emails of the subscribers to update.
+When updating MailChimp subscribers (ListMembers) in an import package with the UPDATE operation, you can improve performance of this operation if you specify emails of the subscribers to update.
 You need to specify them in mapping for the Email field.
 Note that subscriber emails are not actually updated in this case, this field is just used to find the subscribers for update faster.

 Skyvia has the following limitations for MailChimp: